←What Aviation Insurance Covers

 2. Unapproved Pilot Use

-3. Illegal or High-Risk Activities
+3. Illegal or Undisclosed High-Risk Activities

 4. War, Terrorism, and Nuclear Risks

-5. Environmental and Pollution Incidents
+5. Environmental and Pollution Liability

-6. Non-Aviation Use of Aircraft
+6. Non-Aviation or Unauthorized Use

-Filling the Gaps: Specialized Coverage and Endorsements
+Filling the Gaps With Endorsements

-Best Practices for Avoiding Unpleasant Surprises
+Best Practices for Avoiding Coverage Surprises

 Conclusion